mloubout/SC20Paper/paper.md

 ### Performance comparison

 To furthermore validate the computational performance of Devito, and thanks to the vectorial extension we present in Section #elastic, we compared the runtime of Devito with a reference open source hand-coded propagator in collaboration with its author.
-This propagator, described in[@thorbecke] is a state of the art elastic kernel [@...].
-The source code can be found at [fdelmodc].
-We compared the runtime of Devito against [fdelmodc] for a fixed and common computational setup from one of their examples:
+This propagator, described in[@thorbecke] is a state of the art elastic kernel (Eq #elas1).
+In order the have a fair comparison, we ensure, in collaboration with the author of [fdelmodc] that the physical and computational settings were identical.
+THe setting were the following:

 - 2001 by 1001 physical grid points.
 - 200 grid points of dampening layer (absorbing layer [@cerjan]) on all four sides (total of 2401x1401 computational grid points).